erfansadraiye/Load-Balancer-Socket-Programming/README.md

 1. `__init__`: This method initializes the client socket and connects to the server.
 2. `send`: This method sends a message to the server and receives a response.
-3. `disconnect`: This method sends a disconnect message to the server and closes the client socket.
+3. `disconnect`: This method closes the socket.

 for running the client, you can use the following command: